 Since 1905, we have played a vital role in connecting residents of Maine’s most isolated islands with medical care.

-For island residents, accessing even the most basic health care is a significant challenge.
-Not every island has daily ferry service, and a trip to the mainland, when possible, is expensive and time consuming.
+For island residents, accessing basic healthcare is a significant challenge.
+Not every island has daily ferry service.
+A trip to the mainland, when possible, is expensive and time-consuming.

 Telemedicine is increasingly important for its role in mental health, too.
 Adults and children connect with psychiatrists for evaluations and medication reviews, and a growing number of island residents use the equipment to meet with mental health and substance abuse counselors.

 The Sunbeam schedules telemedicine appointments on Frenchboro, Isle au Haut, and Matinicus islands.
 The Mission also supports island-based telemedicine units on Islesboro and Swan’s Island.
 There is never a charge for any Mission staff member’s services.

 The Island Health program also arranges for specialists, including podiatrists, dentists, and ophthalmologists, to visit the islands via the Sunbeam.
 Daley sets up on-island screening clinics for conditions such as high cholesterol, high blood pressure, and diabetes.
 She arranges educational talks on topics based on islanders’ interests and needs, including fishing safety, tick-borne illness, and anxiety.